NSBum/ojisan/content/post/2020-01-06-semelfactive-verbs/index.md

 - **Punctuality** - The action is instantaneous, requiring only a moment of time.
 - **Perfective** - The action being described is complete; and the focus is on completion.
+- **Atelic**[^1] - There is no end of the action.

+In Russian, semelfactives include: {{< russian >}}крикнуть{{< /russian >}}, {{< russian >}}махнуть{{< /russian >}}, and {{< russian >}}плюнуть{{< /russian >}}.

-- **Atelic**^[[Telicity](https://en.wikipedia.org/wiki/Telicity) itself an interesting concept.
+[^1]: [Telicity](https://en.wikipedia.org/wiki/Telicity) itself an interesting concept.
 It's not completely clear how to distinguish between telicity and the concept of verbal aspect, which is so important in Russian.
-An atelic verb, like a perfective verb, describes an action that has been completed.] - There is no end of the action.
+An atelic verb, like a perfective verb, describes an action that has been completed.

-In Russian, semelfactives include: {{< russian >}}крикнуть{{< /russian >}}, {{< russian >}}махнуть{{< /russian >}}, and {{< russian >}}плюнуть{{< /russian >}}.